Mr-Smyth/Touch-AI/README.md

 </div>

-This is a project website for a fictional comapany called AI Touch.
+This is a project website for a fictious comapany called Touch AI.
 They develop Point of sale software for the retail and Hospitality trade.
-And what really makes AI Pos stand out against its competitors in the Point of Sale sector, is its clever use of AI(Artificial Intelligence) and ML(Machine Learning)
+And what really makes this Touch AI stand out against its competitors in the Point of Sale sector, is its direct clear information and uncluttered layout.

 ## UX